nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-1.7 A sustainable biotic world - An evergreen life

 The total land area of Sri Lanka is 65,610 square kilometers.
-In addition to this, it

-encompasses a marine zone of 18,060 square kilometres, a neighbouring marine zone

-of 19,620 square kilometres, and an extended economic zone of 437,400 square kilometres.
+In addition to this, it encompasses a marine zone of 18,060 square kilometres, a neighbouring marine zone of 19,620 square kilometres, and an extended economic zone of 437,400 square kilometres.

-According to the topography, the area up to 300 feet is classified as the coastal zone, while

-areas between 300 feet to 1,000 feet and above are categorized as mountainous regions.
+According to the topography, the area up to 300 feet is classified as the coastal zone, while areas between 300 feet to 1,000 feet and above are categorized as mountainous regions.

 The annual rainfall varies from 900 millimetres to over 5,000 millimetres.
-The primary

-river systems are fed by 103 major rivers and 94 smaller rivers and streams.
-Due to the

-interconnections among environmental systems, the entire land area of Sri Lanka can be

-considered a single ecosystem.
-The fertile soil layer and plant-animal species of which,

-about 25% to 30% is identified endemic are unique features.
+The primary river systems are fed by 103 major rivers and 94 smaller rivers and streams.
+Due to the interconnections among environmental systems, the entire land area of Sri Lanka can be considered a single ecosystem.
+The fertile soil layer and plant-animal species of which, about 25% to 30% is identified endemic are unique features.

-Despite this, Sri Lanka has been unsuccessful in creating an environment-friendly and

-economically developed society.
-For over 20 years, it has been unsuccessful in defining

-the marine zone in the environmentally important continental pool under the exclusive

-economic zone, which is more than 20 times larger than Sri Lanka.
+Despite this, Sri Lanka has been unsuccessful in creating an environment-friendly and economically developed society.
+For over 20 years, it has been unsuccessful in defining the marine zone in the environmentally important continental pool under the exclusive economic zone, which is more than 20 times larger than Sri Lanka.
 Despite being a signatory

-Country to many of the international Conventions and Treaties and also having more

-than 100 environmental laws in the country, it has failed to build up an environmentally
+Country to many of the international Conventions and Treaties and also having more than 100 environmental laws in the country, it has failed to build up an environmentally

 31friendly nation.
-Due to the lack of proper land-use planning, the land is turning into

-barren land with soil erosion and landslides.
-The absence of proper water management

-has caused severe water shortages and disasters from excess water as well.
-Doubling

-evaporation rates over a short period of 30 years, the destruction of water resources, and

-other environmental factors directly affecting these resources are considered major issues.
+Due to the lack of proper land-use planning, the land is turning into barren land with soil erosion and landslides.
+The absence of proper water management has caused severe water shortages and disasters from excess water as well.
+Doubling evaporation rates over a short period of 30 years, the destruction of water resources, and other environmental factors directly affecting these resources are considered major issues.

-The environmental policy of the NPP with the vision of “a sustainable environment that

-ensures the healthy existence of biodiversity” gives priority to the use of natural resources

-ensuring the balance between socio-economic development and the environment, a

-participatory approach in sustainable management, minimizing climate change impacts,

-and a healthy society with a balanced environment built upon knowledge, skills, attitudes
+The environmental policy of the NPP with the vision of “a sustainable environment that ensures the healthy existence of biodiversity” gives priority to the use of natural resources ensuring the balance between socio-economic development and the environment, a participatory approach in sustainable management, minimizing climate change impacts, and a healthy society with a balanced environment built upon knowledge, skills, attitudes and mindset.

-and mindset.

 #### Principles